 If you are using the Windows Operating System, you can reduce the wear and tear of your essential computer components significantly while enhancing battery life at the same time.
-The Power Options in Windows help you manage not only power consumption but also helps you in preventing wear and tear of computer components such as monitor, hard disks, RAM and the CPU.
-All you need to do is to get into a little details instead of just selecting from the given power plans.
-Here is an article on the pro’s and con’s of different power plans in Windows by default.
+The Power Options in Windows help you manage not only power consumption but also help you in preventing wear and tear of computer components such as monitor, hard disks, RAM, and the CPU.
+All you need to do is to get into a little detail instead of just selecting from the given power plans.
+Here is an article on the pros and cons of different power plans in Windows by default.

 There is much more to the Power Options in Windows than is visible in the Control Panel.
 Navigate to Control Panel > All Control Panel Items > Power Options > Edit Plan Settings (Click any of the two listed).
 You will get a link below the usual Turn off Monitor etc. The link you need to click is labeled Change Advanced Power Settings.